yiuchungcheung/INFO201-Fast-Food-Restaurants-in-America/README.md

 _What questions (from above) can be answered using the data in this dataset?_

-The questions regarding income trends in different locations (e.g. question 1).
+We can look at how income trends differ in different locations and get an idea for how socioeconomic status (above or below poverty line) correlates to neighborhood. (e.g. question 1).